gambitph/Stackable/readme.txt

 == Changelog ==

+= 2.15.4 =
+* Fixed: A vertical scrollbar can be present in the block editor

 = 2.15.3 =
 * Fixed: Backward compatibility with WordPress 5.6
 * Change: Increased minimum compatibility of Stackable to at least WordPress 5.5.4